marko-preo/comp2000_assignment1/README.md

 # How to Run
+- Extract the zip folder after downloading it from iLearn
-- Download the src file and open it in VScode
+- Locate the parent folder that contains the 'src' folder and README file and open it in VScode
-- In VScode run the method called 'Main'
+- In VScode locate the 'Main.java' file and run it
+- A graphics window should appear and the game can be played

 # How to Play
 ### Inputs